A Parents' Guide

 - Put flask into a plastic bag in case of leakage.

 To foster and deepen the Christian Catholic faith in each child, and in the light of the faith vision of the Kingdom, to help pupils grow and mature on their journey towards becoming fully human.
 In S.N.
 Iorball Sionnaigh where the ethos is that of the Christian Catholic school, we help the children to deepen their awareness of following Jesus in the community of the Church.

 Parents are the first educators of the child, in their religious, social and academic development.
 The school and the parish work to extend and clarify what the child experiences at home.
 The priests visit the school regularly to support the work.

-The Religious Education Programme used in the school is the “Alive-O” series.
+The Religious Education Programme used in the school is the “Grow in Love" series.
 The approach here is a personal one, where the children are helped to know Jesus as a living and loving Person.
 The moral development section of the programme is aimed at helping children to behave in the right way for the right reasons.

 The children are prepared for the Sacraments of Penance, Communion and Confirmation, which develop their commitment as part of a worshipping community.
 Children make their First Holy Communion in Second Class.

 The Sacrament of Confirmation is conferred on pupils in Sixth Class.

 - To provide each child with a foundation for healthy living in all aspects.